S3-working-group/s3-practical-guide/content/src/patterns/sense-making-and-decision-making/describe-organizational-drivers.md

 ### 1. Current Situation

-“_To resolve local issues, teams currently have autonomy to develop their work and decision-making processes in the way they see fit_.”
+"_To resolve local issues, teams currently have autonomy to develop their work and decision-making processes in the way they see fit_."

 -   Describe the situation you observe, rather than describing assumptions about what might be missing or lacking.
-For example, avoid phrases like _“teams don’t focus enough on resolving common issues_”or ”_we are lacking coherence between teams_”.
+For example, avoid phrases like _"teams don’t focus enough on resolving common issues_"or "_we are lacking coherence between teams_".
 This way of framing a situation obscures what is actually happening.
 -   Be concise and describe the essentials of what is happening, and, if necessary, the context in which it occurs.
--   Be specific and avoid vague and ambiguous statements (e.g. use “_to resolve local issues_” instead of “_to resolve some issues_”.
+-   Be specific and avoid vague and ambiguous statements (e.g. use "_to resolve local issues_" instead of "_to resolve some issues_".
 -   Be objective and describe verifiable facts and observations.
--   Avoid evaluative language (e.g. use “_teams have autonomy_” instead of “_teams have too much autonomy_”).
+-   Avoid evaluative language (e.g. use "_teams have autonomy_" instead of "_teams have too much autonomy_").

 ### 2. (Current or Anticipated) Effect

-“_This often leads to incoherence in how work and decision-making is handled between teams …_.”
+"_This often leads to incoherence in how work and decision-making is handled between teams …_."

 -   Explain the consequences that you observe or that you expect could result from the situation.